Interior regularity for two-dimensional stationary $Q$-valued maps: Introduction

 \begin{theorem}[Higher integrability] There exist $p>2$ and a constant $C=C(Q)> 0$ such that if $f\in W^{1,2}(B_1,\Iq(\R^n))$ is stationary in $B_{1}\subset \R^2$ then

 \end{theorem}

+\begin{remark} In \cite{Spadaro} it had been proven that in 2 dimensional Dirichlet minimizers the optimal higher integrability is $p<\frac{2Q}{Q-1}$.
+Our method does not provide the sharp integrability. \end{remark}

-As a corollary of Theorems \ref{thm:cont} and \ref{thm:highint}, we can immediately deduce H\"older regularity of $2$-dimensional stationary maps.
+As an immmediate corollary of Theorems \ref{thm:cont} and \ref{thm:highint}, we deduce H\"older regularity of $2$-dimensional multivalued stationary maps.
 It is interesting to notice that our proof makes no use of Almgren's embedding, at difference from the proof in the minimizing case.